cgewecke/hardhat-gas-reporter/README.md

 **:bulb:  Turning the plugin on/off**

-The options include an `enabled` key that lets you toggle gas reporting on and off using shell environment variables.
+The `enabled` option lets you toggle gas reporting on and off using shell environment variables.
 Tests run faster when the gas reporter is turned off because fewer calls are made to the client to read data.

-Example:

 ```ts
 // hardhat.config.ts